LeeMerrow/Pokemon-Popularity/README.md

 <img src="https://archives.bulbagarden.net/media/upload/thumb/d/d1/0093Haunter.png/240px-0093Haunter.png" alt="haunter" width="120" height="120">

 ### Legendary/Mythical
 Legendary pokemon are pokemon that you can normally only catch once per game/save file.
 These are usually rare pokemon.
-There can be multiple different legendary pokemon in a generation, with there normally being between 4-9 different legendarys per gen.
+There can be multiple different legendary pokemon in a generation, with there normally being between 3-9 different legendaries per gen, but sometimes more.
 Mythical pokemon are even rarer.
 They are typically only handed out during events.
-Most you can not catch thru normal gameplay and either need a code to unlock or some other means depending on when the game came out.
+Most you cannot catch thru normal gameplay and either need a code to unlock or some other means depending on when the game came out.
 There are normally fewer Mythical than legendary pokemon per gen, between 1-5.

 ### Stats
-Pokemon have many stats that determine how good they are at combat.
+- Pokemon have many stats that determine how good they are at combat.
 Here is a simple breakdown of what each stat does:

 ##### HP
-HP determines how much damage a pokemon can receive before fainting
+- HP determines how much damage a pokemon can receive before fainting

 ##### Attack
-Attack helps determine how much damage physical moves do
+- Attack helps determine how much damage physical moves do

 ##### Defense
-Defense helps determine how much damage from physical moves is mitagated
+- Defense helps determine how much damage from physical moves is mitigated

 ##### Special Attack
-Attack helps determine how much damage special moves do
+- Attack helps determine how much damage special moves do

 ##### Special Defense
-Defense helps determine how much damage from special moves is mitagated
+- Defense helps determine how much damage from special moves is mitigated

 ##### Speed
-Speed determines the order of pokemon that can act in battle.
+- Speed determines the order of pokemon that can act in battle.
+Since pokemon is turn-based game, usally the pokemon with the highest speed gets to attack first.